kelu124/echomods/include/JOH/article.md

 ## Ease of build

-Have any measures been taken in the design to make the hardware easy to build for other users e.g. reduction of parts, features in the design to make the hardware assembly more reliable?When the first iteration had 4 layers, the two newly made modules are 2-layer designs, for the sake of simplicity.
+_Have any measures been taken in the design to make the hardware easy to build for other users e.g. reduction of parts, features in the design to make the hardware assembly more reliable?_

+When the first iteration had 4 layers, the two newly made modules are 2-layer designs, for the sake of simplicity.

 The design also relies on off-the-shelf ICs to limit the number of its components.
 A trade-off had to be found when some ICs were BGA ICs.